Aenariss/DIP/content-blocking/README.md

 7. Wait for the analysis to conclude and check your results in the ``./results`` folder.

 Problems and Solutions:
+- MakError with DNS server configuration during simulation -- - Make sure to correctly configure your network adapter name in ``./source/constants``, otherwise a DNS server cannot be assigned.
 - DNS observation during traffic logging sometimes fails, caused by Scapy as it saves each packet real time.
 It may thus miss some.
 During traffic logging, it is recommended to not use the computer to avoid unnecessary DNS traffic.
 Can be partially solved by setting higher number of repeat attempts in config.
 - JShelter FPD sometimes has a race condition which causes fingerprinting to not work on some pages.